arcticoder/medical-tractor-array/README.md

 ## What changed in this hedging pass

-- Removed or reworded absolutist and marketing language (e.g., "production ready", "guaranteed", "revolutionary") to emphasize conditional, example-run results.
+- Removed or reworded absolutist and marketing language (e.g., "not production-ready / research-stage", "guaranteed", "proposed") to emphasize conditional, example-run results.
 - Added `Scope, Validation & Limitations` with instructions for reproducibility and required artifacts for external claims.
 - Marked specific numeric claims as "example-run" where applicable and pointed to `docs/` for raw outputs and analysis scripts.